Bryon Linville, President

 Mr. Shields deserves a big "Thank You" for the four years he spent in the United States Coast Guard defending our country and our freedom.
 Upon completion of his tour of duty, he joined Oakstone Glass in the summer of 2006.
 His initial position was in the field where he learned the various issues that could arise upon installation, and thus prepared him for his shift in employment to the office where he holds his current position.
 He has grown from having little knowledge, to being seasoned at estimating and sale.
 He strives to please our Customers and be helpful in any way he can.
 Mr. Shields is an asset and continues to be a welcome addition to the Oakstone Glass team.

-Susan Richards, Accounting
+Susan Richards, Controller

 Oakstone Glass Services the cities of Thousand Oaks, Westlake Village,